Electrification, Hybridization & Alternative fuels

 Advanced assistance functions for mobile machinery

-Product owner - automation of mobile machinery
+Dr Frank Bender Product owner - automation of mobile machinery Bosch Rexroth AG Germany

 Assistance functions are the essential first step toward automated operation of mobile machinery.
 Such semi-automation features can significantly simplify machine usage even for inexperienced operators.
 They can also improve productivity and contribute to safer construction sites.
 Combining system expertise in hydraulics, sensors and controls, Bosch Rexroth has developed features such as virtual walls, grading assistants and payload estimation for a broad range of machinery.
 In this talk, we give an overview of our advanced assistance functions for loader and excavator applications.